 PACIFIC BLUEFIN TUNA IN THE EASTERN PACIFIC OCEAN

+**Co-Chairs’ note: This draft includes track changes intended to align the resolution with the draft MP.
+The JWG must make a recommendation regarding whether this measure applies annually or biennially and make changes as appropriate.
+This draft text continues the current biennial approach (C-24-02), but that is not intended to prejudice any recommendations from JWG-11.**

-The Inter-American Tropical Tuna Commission (IATTC), gathered, on the occasion of its 102nd Meeting:
+The Inter-American Tropical Tuna Commission (IATTC), gathered, on the occasion of its 104th Meeting:

+[Chapeau text to be updated at JWG-11]

 Resolves as follows:

-Any future catch limits shall be considered in cooperation between the IATTC and the WCPFC taking into account the historical proportional fishery impacts on SSB between fisheries in the EPO and fisheries in the WCPO, and the IATTC shall consider a more equitable balance of catch among Members that is reflective of historical harvest in Members’ respective EEZs in the EPO.
+[Any future catch limits shall be considered in cooperation between the IATTC and the WCPFC taking into account the historical proportional fishery impacts on SSB between fisheries in the EPO and fisheries in the WCPO, and the IATTC shall consider a more equitable balance of catch among Members that is reflective of historical harvest in Members’ respective EEZs in the EPO.]

-The following paragraphs apply to 2021-2024:

-The Commission shall implement this Resolution in accordance with the long-term management objectives of Pacific bluefin tuna in paragraph 1 of Resolution C-21-01 [Amendment to Resolution C-18-02].
+The Commission shall implement this Resolution in accordance with the long-term management procedure of Pacific bluefin tuna in Resolution [C-26-XX].

-Each CPC shall report its sport fishery catches annually by June 30.
-Each CPC shall ensure that catches of Pacific bluefin tuna by sportfishing vessels operating under its jurisdiction are managed in a manner consistent with commercial fisheries.
+[Each CPC shall report its sport fishery catches annually by June 30.
+Each CPC shall ensure that catches of Pacific bluefin tuna by sportfishing vessels operating under its jurisdiction are managed in a manner consistent with commercial fisheries.]

-During 2025-2026, in the IATTC Convention Area, combined total commercial catches of Pacific bluefin tuna by all CPCs shall not exceed the catch limit of 12,585 metric tons.
-The biennial catch limits for each CPC are specified below in paragraph 5.
-Within each biennium, CPCs also shall not exceed a one-year maximum catch limit, as specified below in paragraph 5.
+In 2027 – 2028, in the IATTC Convention Area, combined total commercial catches of Pacific bluefin tuna by all CPCs shall not exceed the catch limit of [XX,XXX] metric tons.
+[The biennial catch limits for each CPC are specified below in paragraph 5.
+Within each biennium, CPCs also shall not exceed a one-year maximum catch limit, as specified below in paragraph 5.]

 2. 5.